 Lulu Guinness

-Lulu Guinness is proof that British bag brands can have a serious sense of humor — and pull it off with incredible style.
+Lulu Guinness is proof that British bag brands can have a sense of humor, and pull it off with incredible style.

-Founded in London in 1989, Lulu Guinness has become globally recognized for her gloriously whimsical, utterly distinctive designs.
+Founded in London in 1989, Lulu Guinness has become globally recognized for her gloriously whimsical and distinctive designs.
 Her famous Lips clutch is iconic in the truest sense of the word.
-But beyond the statement pieces, this brand also creates beautifully crafted everyday bags that carry that same irresistible personality and spirit.

-If you love accessories that make people smile, that start conversations, that feel like a genuine expression of you — Lulu Guinness is the label you need in your life.
-Their bags range from around $200–$580, making this one of the most accessible options on the list.
-I personally adore their bucket bag styles and anything featuring their signature floral or architectural prints.
-Pure, unapologetic joy — every single one.
+If you love accessories that make people smile, start conversations, and feel like wearable art — Lulu Guinness is the label you need in your life.
+Their bags range from around $200–$580, making this a true mid-range, accessible option.

 Lulu Guinness bags are best for: